broadinstitute/ml4h/ml4h/tensorize/README.md

     --repo_root /Users/johndoe/Dropbox/Code/ml4h \
     --gcs_output_path /path/to/Example_Folder
 ```

+Parameters
+* id: The user-defined identifier for this pipeline run. **Note** that Google requires the `id` consist of only the characters `[-a-z0-9]`, i.e. starting with a letter and ending with a letter or number.

+* tensor_type: The type of data to be tensorized.
+Options are 'categorical', 'continuous', 'icd', 'disease', 'death', or 'phecode_disease'.

+* bigquery_dataset: The BigQuery dataset where the data will be drawn from.
+Defaults to 'ukbb_dev'.

+* beam_runner: The Apache Beam runner that will execute the pipeline.
+DataflowRunner is for remote execution.
+DirectRunner is for local execution.

+* repo_root: The root directory of the cloned ml repo.

+* gcp_project: The name of the Google Cloud Platform project.
+Defaults to "broad-ml4cvd".

+* gcs_output_path: gs:// folder path excluding the bucket name where tensors will be written to. (e.g. specifying /path/to/folder will write to gs://<gcs_bucket>/path/to/folder)

 * The pipeline can be run multiple times to tensorize different types of fields.
 This will populate the per-sample tensors
 in specified GCS buckets.
 In order to unify them, they can be downloaded via `gsutil` as shown below